namimaleki/namimaleki/README.md

 - Built a heap consistency checker + debugging utilities to detect header corruption, overlapping blocks, and alignment issues

 ---
+### 📚 Stud-Bud — UBC (Sep 2024 – Dec 2024)
+**Project Manager**

+- Led a 5-person team building a productivity app to help university students plan schedules and manage tasks more effectively
+- Designed and implemented the schedule-generation algorithm using weighted heuristics (priority, estimated effort, deadlines) to produce practical daily plans
+- Integrated the scheduling engine with the app’s core workflow, ensuring it worked smoothly with the GUI and client–server structure
+- Contributed to networking + UI development while managing project planning, version control, and team coordination

+---

 ### 🌐 Multi-Client Server
 A **multi-client server** designed for concurrent connections, fault tolerance, and secure communication.